Visualizing Air Quality

 Control allows users to remotely control their air purifier via smart phone with the visualization of the current home air quality.
 By the visualization sucking dust particles, users could visually see the process of air purification and the virtual result of it.

-Filter status, profile: personalization, and control
+Filter status, profile: personalization, and control3.
+Behavior changes

 Designed interventions are explained via a persona’s story: Veera.
 Target behaviors the design examined was 1) open windows, 2) Blow out candles and 3) Wear a mask.